IvanTerrile/ResearchTrack1/SecondAssignment/README.md

 - (c) A node that subscribes to the robot’s position and velocity  and prints the distance of the robot from the target and the robot’s average speed.

+Below you can see the structure of all the program but you can also see the documentation at this link: [https://ivanterry00.github.io/ResearchTrack1/](https://ivanterry00.github.io/ResearchTrack1/)

 ### Nodes of ROS program

 Inside the scripts folder, there will be 6 nodes: